My ticket was lost during the melee that was this show, so thanks once again to Ms. P for providing me with a copy of hers.

 MLIC>GIMME DANGER: VA’s IGGY POP FAVE RAVES 1969-2021 is a corresponding Spotify playlist for this episode featuring 3.5+ hours of my favourite Iggy Pop tracks from throughout his career.

 It’s common knowledge now that he was going through a rough patch at this time, personally and professionally, with both imploding.
-Hindsight also allows us to realize what wasn’t then fully clear, namely that after 1977 Iggy was essentially finished as a truly revolutionary creative force in the recording studio.
+Hindsight also allows us to realize what wasn’t then fully clear, namely that after 1977 Iggy was essentially finished as a truly revolutionary creative force in the recording studio [2022 Update Note: He’s been on a pretty incredible creative roll again since the mid-10s].
 The trio of Stooges albums (The Stooges , Fun House , and Raw Power ) and his first two solo LPs (The Idiot and Lust For Life [both 1977]) remain inspirational, influential landmarks.
 They have only grown in stature over time, with seemingly some act from each successive generation name-dropping them/him, gaining continuing mileage from the Stooges’ sinister, visceral proto-punk excursions or The Idiot’s refracted Weimar decadence that would soon be domesticated as post-punk.

 The Essential Iggy: the trio of Stooges albums (The Stooges , Fun House , and Raw Power ) and his first two solo LPs (The Idiot and Lust For Life [both 1977]).
 I love each of these discs, particularly Fun House/Raw Power/The Idiot — so much so that I would buy them lunch if I could.